-Compensation for negligent Solicitor and Barrister advice
+Compensation for negligent solicitor and barrister advice

-Barristers are usually instructed to assist in litigation, whether that is providing early advice on the merits of a claim or representing a client at a trial or court hearing.
+Barristers are usually instructed to assist in litigation, whether that is providing early advice on the merits of a claim or representing a client at a trial or Court hearing.

 What is common between the two professions, however, is the duty of care they both owe to their clients to perform their work with reasonable care and skill.
-If they fail to do this and you suffer a loss as a result, then you may be able to bring a claim for professional negligence against the Solicitor, Barrister or both of them.
+If they fail to do this and you suffer a loss as a result, then you may be able to bring a claim for professional negligence against the solicitor, barrister or both of them.

-The list below is not intended to be exhaustive so, if you think you have a professional negligence claim against your Solicitor or Barrister, and you cannot see an example below, please contact us for a no obligation initial telephone assessment.
+The list below is not intended to be exhaustive, so if you think you have a professional negligence claim against your solicitor or barrister, and you cannot see an example below, please contact us for a no obligation initial telephone assessment.

-Acting in the sale/purchase of a property
+Acting in the sale or purchase of a property

-If a solicitor fails to do this and a problem is later found, then a client may be able to sue the Solicitor for negligence.
-Similarly where searches are undertaken but either not passed on to the client or the advice about them is incorrect, the Solicitor may have been negligent.
+If a solicitor fails to do this and a problem is later found, then a client may be able to make a negligence claim against the solicitor.
+Similarly where searches are undertaken but either not passed on to the client or the advice about them is incorrect, the solicitor may have been negligent.

 Acting for a client in a dispute

-A Solicitor is under a number of duties when acting for a client in litigation.
-A Solicitor must ensure that cases are progressed expeditiously; they should not miss court deadlines or allow limitation to pass (meaning the client is out of time to bring their claim).
+A solicitor is under a number of duties when acting for a client in litigation.
+A solicitor must ensure that cases are progressed expeditiously; they should not miss Court deadlines or allow limitation to pass (meaning the client is out of time to bring their claim).